How to Set Up a DIY Home Security System

 - Wireless security system

-We’ll show you how to plan your DIY home security systems so you can get it up and running in a single day.
+We’ll show you how to plan your DIY home security system so you can get it up and running in a single day.
 Plus, we’ll show you how you can save money on equipment and neaten up the DIY alarm systems installation at the same time.
 Home security installation is easy.
 You just mount the transmitters at doors and windows and connect a control panel to phone lines and a power supply.
-All you’ll need are basic tools for a home security system DIY project—a drill, screwdrivers, wire stripper and a small pry bar.
+All you’ll need are basic tools for a home security system DIY project — a drill, screwdrivers, wire stripper, and a small pry bar.

 Project step-by-step (12)